 Although HIPAA violations arise in a variety of ways, they all incorporate “someone who shouldn’t know something who learns about it because there weren’t enough protections.”
 This definition includes everything from employees having too much system access, to a hacker gaining entrance to your system, to someone leaving a piece of paper on a desk or a screen open to view.

 Under the Enforcement Rule, OCR can levy fines anywhere from $100 per violation (not exceeding $25,000 annually) to $50,000 per violation (not exceeding $1.5 million annually) for an accidental violation.
 The penalty minimums increase as you act more willfully when violating the law.
-In fact, if your actions are too egregious, the Department of Justice can fine you $250,000 and up to ten years in jail for a data compromise with an intent to sell, transfer or use the information for commercial advantage, personal gain, or malicious harm.
+In fact, if your actions are too egregious, the Department of Justice can fine you $250,000 and subject you to up to ten years in jail for a data compromise with an intent to sell, transfer or use the information for commercial advantage, personal gain, or malicious harm.

 Whatever you do, never call an employee’s health care service provider.
 Just don’t do it.